davidhubbard/gosphinx/tour/README.md

 `brew install portaudio`, or for windows, download the source from [portaudio.com](portaudio.com).

-Then try running the basic audio pipeline:
+Then try running the basic audio pipeline.
+**Mute or plug in a headset.
+This can make your laptop squeal.**

     cd $GOPATH/src/github.com/davidhubbard/gosphinx/tour
     go run 1audiopipeline.go